 - unlawful or contrary to public policy; or

-The PT has been a popular trust vehicle in recent years and has numerous estate planning and commercial uses, such as:
+The purpose trust has been a popular trust vehicle in recent years and has numerous estate planning and commercial uses, such as:

 - Acting as a vehicle to hold shares of a Private Trust Company

 - Creating a trust which has both philanthropic and charitable purposes

 - Asset purchase or financing transactions to provide security for an entity which finances the purchase or to keep the asset and corresponding liability from appearing on a purchaser’s balance sheet